Last Updated on December 16, 2021 by Grow with Bovees

-Lawn aeration is an important process that helps you achieve a healthy, happy, and lush yard.
+Either way, aeration is an important process that helps you achieve a healthy, happy, and lush lawn.

-But given that lawn aeration is a task that should be performed every two years to maintain an average small size lawn to a large lawn, the big question is should you buy or rent a lawn aerator.
+In fact, lawn aeration is a maintenance task that should be performed every two years to all lawns, from an average small size lawn to a large lawn.

 What Factors Influence the Cost to Aerate a Lawn?